awsdocs/amazon-dynamodb-developer-guide/doc_source/ql-gettingstarted.md

-# Getting Started with PartiQL for DynamoDB<a name="ql-gettingstarted"></a>
+# Getting started with PartiQL for DynamoDB<a name="ql-gettingstarted"></a>

 This section describes how to use PartiQL for DynamoDB from the Amazon DynamoDB console, the AWS Command Line Interface \(AWS CLI\), and DynamoDB APIs\.

-In the following examples, the DynamoDB table that is defined in the [Getting Started with DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/GettingStartedDynamoDB.html) tutorial is a pre\-requisite\.
+In the following examples, the DynamoDB table that is defined in the [Getting started with DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/GettingStartedDynamoDB.html) tutorial is a pre\-requisite\.

 For information about using the DynamoDB console, AWS Command Line Interface, or DynamoDB APIs to access DynamoDB, see [Accessing DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/AccessingDynamoDB.html)\.

-To [download](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/workbench.settingup.html) and use the [NoSQL Workbench](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/workbench.html) to build [PartiQL for DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/ql-reference.html) statements choose **PartiQL operations** at the top right corner of the NoSQL Workbench for DynamoDB [Operation Builder](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/workbench.querybuilder.operationbuilder.html)\.
+To [download](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/workbench.settingup.html) and use the [NoSQL workbench](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/workbench.html) to build [PartiQL for DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/ql-reference.html) statements choose **PartiQL operations** at the top right corner of the NoSQL Workbench for DynamoDB [Operation builder](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/workbench.querybuilder.operationbuilder.html)\.

 ------
 #### [ Console ]